namespace-irhad/bfs-leader-election/README.md

 The comments are written in the language above, but can be translated for greater clarification.

+> To use the algorithm without OpenMP comment the lines #pragma ... and #include <omp.h> inside Graph.cpp and Graph.h

 #### Example 5 (4 leaders, 6 is chosen as the main one, others are connected to it with *KORIJEN* property)
 ![Example 5](https://github.com/namespace-irhad/bfs-leader-election/blob/main/examples/elekcija_vodje_primjer_5.png?raw=true)